A VIRTUAL CROSS-COUNTRY TOUR

-Located next to the capitol building in Bismarck, the North Dakota Heritage Center and State Museum is newly remodeled, open for business, and free to enter.
+Located next to the capitol building in Bismarck, the Heritage Center and State Museum is one big, free history lesson.
 Looking back at prehistoric times through to the era of the Northern Plains Indians to the present and on to the future, you'll get an extensive education about the area you're visiting.
-This is a must-see attraction, according to reviews at TripAdvisor.
+This is a must-see attraction, according to reviews on TripAdvisor.

-Dedicated to the Wright brothers and the poet Paul Laurence Dunbar, the Dayton Aviation Heritage National Historic Park offers visitors free tours and entrance to several museums and historical buildings.
-See Dunbar's home, the Wright brothers' bicycle shop, a flight simulator, and the flying field.
+Dedicated to the Wright brothers and the poet Paul Laurence Dunbar, the Dayton Aviation Heritage National Historic Park offers visitors free tours and entrance to several museums and historic buildings.
+See Dunbar's home, the Wright brothers' bicycle shop, a flight simulator, and a historic flying field.

 In Ponca City in northern Oklahoma, the Conoco Museum will appeal to some travelers.
 Admission is free, and the museum gives an in-depth history of the oil and gas company ConocoPhillips, the state's oil industry, and the oil and gas industry in general.